On a little hill near Nikolsdorf in East Tyrol, a Late-Gothic shaped castle is located

 Opening times

-not accessible to the public, contact details for questions about the archeological findings
+not accessible to the public, the contact details are from the Leopold Franzens University of Innsbruck, Institute of Archeology, for questions about the archeological findings